-Too Many Leaders Underestimate Barriers to Rapid Growth
+Too Many Leaders Underestimate Barriers to Rapid Growth for Business

 Most companies want to rapidly grow revenues and profits.
-High growth helps set the stage to dominate market segments, to win big clients, to make strategic investments and to provide opportunities to attract and retain top talent.
+High growth helps set the stage to dominate market segments, to win big clients, to make strategic investments, and to provide opportunities to attract and retain top talent.
 High growth, however, also creates additional pressures on the business and the people to consistently deliver at a high quality at high speed.
 These pressures are the barriers to rapid growth.

-As one CEO put it, “We are trying to build and fly the airplane at the same time, and we’re not even sure where we are going to land the darn plane or who will be aboard when we do.”
+As one CEO put it, “We are trying to build and fly the airplane at the same time, and we’re not even sure where we are going to land the darn plane, or who will be aboard when we do.”

 Rapid Growth Can Take Many Forms